Hey There, Fellow Tree Hugger!

 Mint is amazing!

 If you’ve read any of my other articles, you know I love trees…but mint is definitely in my top 10 as well.
 I hope this information is helpful.
-If you’d like to share how you use mint, please comment below.
+If you’d like to share how you use mint, drop me a line.
 I’d love to hear from you!

 Go hug some MINT…you’ll smell great!

 If you enjoyed this article, you may wish to read these as well!

 I don’t know about you, but most of the teachers I’ve met have limited classroom space.
 This makes finding a place to set up a small herb garden a serious stretch.
 Luckily, plants don’t mind hanging from the ceiling or a strategically-placed curtain rod by the window.
 This post will give you some ideas on how and where to place an herb garden in your classroom...